jessepav/lacygoill-wiki-backup/man/glossary.md

 The user can define their own formatting commands using the `de` request.
 These commands are called macros, but they are used exactly like requests.

-For more info about the `de` request,  run `$ info gtroff`, then search the node “gtroff Reference”, then the subnode “Writing Macros”.
+For more info about  the `de` request, run `$ info groff`,  then search the node “groff Reference”, then the subnode “Writing Macros”.

 ## macro package